Experiencing the Bacolaodiat Chinese New year in Bacolod City. The kids got into the celebrating with full Chinese costumes for kids.

 Bacolod City is big on Chinese New Year.
-And why shouldn’t it because of the big population of Filipino-Chinese residents who have organized themselves in order to hold the annual Bacolaodiat Festival.
+And why shouldn’t it?
+The big population of Filipino-Chinese residents have organized themselves in order to hold the annual Bacolaodiat Festival.

 Going Back to Our Roots

 But this year, my family and I went all out with our celebration as part of our cultural experience.
 Our children are Chinese mestizas because of my husband’s lineage.
 Moreover, it is made stronger because of Chinese ancestry on my mother’s side.

 So for me, it is but fitting to go back to our roots as we celebrate Chinese New Year.

 In the future, when our youngest daughter is bit bigger, we shall venture overseas and experience the lunar new year in countries with strong Chinese influence (God provides hehe).
 We can probably go to Hong Kong for starters.
 But for now, we shall do it here at our hometown.